wp-plugins/wp-helpers/readme.txt

 * Remove the Admin color scheme option from the User Profiles.
 * Remove AIM, Yahoo IM, Jabber/Google Talk.

+== Frequently Asked Questions ==

+= What does this plugin do? =
+WordPress Helpers provides access to all those settings you wish came with WordPress, providing you with an easy way to take control of WordPress.

+= Some of the settings don't seem to work =
+Though WordPress Helpers attempts to take control over your theme and plugins, sometimes it just can't.
+If a setting in WordPress Helpers is not working, another plugin or your theme is overriding the setting.

+= I have an idea for another helper! =
+Awesome!
+We're always looking for new ideas.
+Please submit them on our <a href="http://piklist.com/support/forum/wordpress-helpers/">support forum</a>.

 == Installation ==